Fremantle Stuff > buildings > J Shed

 The area currently housing the J-Shed only dates from the 1960s when a large portion of the western part of Arthur’s Head was excavated and levelled off about 1.5m above sea level to create a large open area for port activities.
 As part of these works J-Shed, which was originally part of a goods shed that stood on Victoria Quay, was relocated to stand in this new area next to the cliff remnant of Arthur’s Head.
 (Brad Pettitt)

 The shed has had a variation of purposes since its move - including being a fibreglass workshop - until 1988.
-In 1992 the building was repurposed again - after a restoration completed by the City of Fremantle - to be used as the independent semi-industrial art studios they mostly are today.
+In 1992 the building was repurposed again - after a restoration completed by the City of Fremantle - to be used as the independent semi-industrial art studios they are today.

 J Shed in 1986.
 Note the six doors: it has since been reduced to five by the removal of one-sixth of the building at the Fleet St (north) end.
 Image from Brad Pettitt's blog.

 J Shed has four 'units' (tho five doors), all of which are supposed to be used by artists, but the one at the southern end (orange door) with the glass wall and the best view and the best light was incomprehensibly let (2016-17?) by the City to an entrepreneur/promoter called Sunset Events, which proposed building a tavern there.

 Greg James Sculpture has been there since 1992 when the J Shed studios were established, and his workshop and studio is the centrepiece of the building, at Unit 2 (blue door).

 Jenny Dawson has her Ceramics Studio next to him, at Unit 3 (red door) which she shares with photographer Peter Zuvela.